 Strategy 2: Diversify Your Portfolio.

 A great place for young people to start diversifying their money is by investing in the market via Exchange Traded Funds (ETFs), which are a type of mutual fund.
 These are an extremely low-cost and a lower-risk way to invest in a diversified portfolio of stocks and bonds.
 It’s easy to do this via a robo-investor that does all the heavy lifting for you.
-And that’s exactly what a SoFi Wealth account does.
+And that’s exactly what a SoFi Invest account does.

 Strategy 3: Pay off Your Debt so You Can Concentrate on the Future.

 According to a survey by the Investor Protection Institute , one-third of millennials say student loan debt is delaying saving for retirement.
 And that truly shouldn’t be the case.
 If you’re feeling burdened by your student loan debt, it may be time to look into student loan refinancing.

 This way, you could significantly lower your interest rate and in turn pay off your student debt faster.
 Then, you can think about the things that really matter in your life and have a more hopeful (and financially sound) view of the future.

 This information isn’t financial advice.
 Investment decisions should be based on specific financial needs, goals and risk appetite.

 Diversification can help reduce some investment risk.
 It can’t guarantee profit or protect against loss in declining markets.